January 16, 2015

 The AWA is enforced by the United States Department of Agriculture.
 Under the AWA, certain large-scale commercial breeders are required to be licensed and regularly inspected by the USDA.
 But there are many inefficiencies and loopholes in the system.

-Only large-scale commercial facilities that breed or broker animals for resale—to pet stores for example—are required to be licensed and inspected by the USDA because they are considered "wholesale" operations.
-Those that sell directly to the public—thousands of facilities that breed and sell just as many puppies as their wholesale counterparts—are not required to adhere to the Animal Welfare Act or to any federal humane care standards.
+Only large-scale commercial facilities that breed or broker animals for resale—to pet stores for example—or sell puppies sight-unseen, such as over the Internet, are required to be licensed and inspected by the USDA because they are considered "wholesale" operations.
+Those that sell directly to the public face-to-face—thousands of facilities that breed and sell just as many puppies as their wholesale counterparts—are not required to adhere to the Animal Welfare Act or to any federal humane care standards.

 Inspection records obtained by The HSUS show that many USDA-licensed breeders get away with repeated violations of the Animal Welfare Act.
 These violators are rarely fined and their licenses are rarely suspended.
 Facilities with long histories of repeated violations for basic care conditions are often allowed to renew their licenses again and again.